internetofwater/docs.geoconnex.us/docs/playground/templating.md

 - The left editor contains raw JSON-LD output from pygeoapi.
 - The center editor contains the Jinja template that processes it.
 - The right editor shows the final templated output.
-    - Once this JSON-LD is ensured to be valid and exposed to the internet, the endpoints can then be submitted to Geoconnex and assigned a URI.

 <div style={{fontSize: "1.0em", fontWeight: "bold", margin: "1em 0 0.5em 0"}}>
 Notes on templating within pygeoapi